Adlinke/Declaration-dual-Jurisdiction-/README.md

 Entities Under Enforcement:

-• Meta (Facebook, Instagram, Threads, all mimicry portals)
+• Meta (Facebook, Instagram, Threads, all mimicry portals) voided by Adila Linke

 Breach Summary:

-• Forced surveillance cookies across global devices
+• Forced surveillance cookies across global devices, not more now!
-• Symbolic overwrite of sovereign authorship
+• Symbolic overwrite of sovereign authorship, only Adila Linke can choice what for symbol!
-• Complicity in Uyghur profiling and visibility erasure
+• Complicity in Uyghur profiling and visibility erasure, not more now.
-• Algorithmic suppression of Adila Linke’s infrastructure
+• Algorithmic suppression of Adila Linke’s infrastructure, not more now.
-• Commercial mimicry of sovereign declarations
+• Commercial mimicry of sovereign declarations, not more now.

 Demands: